Translation is often an invisible art. At its best, consumers never know they're experiencing translated or localised content.

 Crafting exceptional translations demands a fluency in other linguistic nuances, such as tone and formality.
 We've seen this time and again, often with our own customers.

-Take the case of a leading quick-service restaurant chain that localized its English-language website to better serve U.S. Hispanic customers.
+Take the case of a leading quick-service restaurant chain that localised its English-language website to better serve U.S. Hispanic customers.
 Its Spanish-language website initially had translations with a "formal" Spanish tone-a stark contrast to the playful, family-centric voice used on its English site.

 The site was underperforming.
 The restaurant chain didn't understand why.